for automating Clojure projects without setting your hair on fire

 (:status :headers :body :request-time :trace-redirects :orig-content-encoding)

-The call to -main
+The call to -main shows both println output

 (“Hello, World!”) and the return value (nil) together.

-Built-in documentation is available via doc
+Built-in documentation is available via doc, and

 you can examine the source of functions with